elenavigo/MomentsApp/README.md

 Target user are managers looking for teambuildings for their teams.

-**Live demo**:
-Find it live here https://momentsapp-frontend.onrender.com/ 🚀 (The backend may take up to 5 minutes to wake up: https://momentsapp.onrender.com/)

-## ✨ Features
+### ✨ Features

 - Browse curated team activities
 - Quickly understand what each activity is about
 - Check how far from the office are these activities located
 - See what team size each activity is ideal for
 - Find activities that fit their team and context

+## Live demo 🚀:

+Find it live here https://momentsapp-frontend.onrender.com/ 🚀

+(The backend may take up to 5 minutes to wake up: https://momentsapp.onrender.com/)

 ## 🏗️ Backend